sanginovs/WorldChat/README.md

 * Register a blueprint multiple times on an application with different URL rules.
 * Provide template filters, static files, templates, and other utilities through blueprints.
 A blueprint does not have to implement applications or view functions.
 * Register a blueprint on an application for any of these cases when initializing a Flask extension.

+If you want to know more, please take a look at the Flask documentation in the following [link](http://flask.pocoo.org/docs/0.12/blueprints/).

 ## Getting Started